bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 with tenths of thousands of task nodes, or tenths of thousands of files used as inputs or outputs), the extra time needed to generate the workflow provenance with RO-Crate may be a problem in systems with strict run time constraints.
-In these cases, the workflow execution may end correctly, but the extra processing to generate the provenance may be killed by the system if it exceeds a certain limit, and the provenance will not be created correctly.
+In these cases, the workflow execution may end correctly, but the extra processing to generate the provenance may be killed by the system if it exceeds a certain limit, and the provenance may not be created correctly.

 For this or any other similar situation, our workflow provenance generation script can be triggered offline at any moment after the workflow has executed correctly, thanks to our design.
 From the working directory of the application, the